-Material holdings comprise:

-- where the firm holds more than 10 per cent of the equity share (a) capital of the institution, the value of that holding and the amount of any subordinated loans to the institution and the value of holdings in qualifying capital items or qualifying capital instruments issued by the institution; - in the case of holdings other than those mentioned in (a) (b) above, the value of holdings of equity share capital in, and the amount of subordinated loans made to, such institutions and the value of holdings in qualifying capital items or qualifying capital instruments issued by such institutions to the extent that the total of such holdings and subordinated loans exceeds 10 per cent of the firm's own funds calculated before the deduction of item 8.

-5A Material insurance holdings (Item 8)

-- A material insurance holding means the holdings of an ex-(a) empt CAD firm of items of the type set out in (b) in any:

-- insurance undertaking; or

-- insurance holding company;

-that fulfils one of the following conditions:

-- it is a subsidiary undertaking of that firm; or (iii) - that firm holds a participation in it (iv) - An item falls into this provision for the purpose of (a) if it is: (b) - an ownership share; or (i) - subordinated debt or another item of capital that forms (ii) part of the tier two capital resources that falls into GENPRU 2 or, as the case may be, INSPRU 7, or is an item of "basic own funds" defined in the PRA Rulebook: Glossary.

-loans (Item 11)

-6 Long term qualifying subordinated Loans having the characteristics prescribed by rule 5.2.5(1) may be included in item 11, subject to the limits set out in paragraph (1) above.

-6A Perpetual cumulative preference share capital

-Perpetual cumulative preference share capital may not be included in the calculation of own funds by an exempt CAD firm unless it meets the following requirements:

-- it may not be reimbursed on the holder's initiative or without (a) the prior agreement of the FCA: - the instrument must provide for the firm to have the option of (b) deferring the dividend payment on the share capital: - the shareholder's claims on the firm must be wholly subor-(c) dinated to those of all nonsubordinated creditors: - (d) the terms of the instrument must provide for the loss-adsorption capacity of the share capital and unpaid dividends, whilst enabling the firm to continue its business; and - it must be fully paid-up. (e)

-7 Qualifying arrangements (Item 13)

-An exempt CAD firm may only include a qualifying under-(a) taking or other arrangement in item 13 if it is a qualifying capital instrument or a qualifying capital item.

-- (b) A firm which is not an exempt CAD firm may only include qualifying undertakings in its calculation of liquid capital if: - it maintains liquid capital equivalent to 6/52 of its annual expenditure in a form other than qualifying undertakings; and - (ii) the total amount of all qualifying undertakings plus qualifying subordinated loans does not exceed the limits set out in paragraph (1)(c) above.

-8 Net trading book profits (Item 14) For firms which are not exempt CAD firms unaudited profits can be included at item 14.
+2A Reserves

+5A Material insurance holdings (Item 8) (b) (a) (b) ital instruments issued by the institution; in the case of holdings other than those mentioned in (a) above, the value of holdings of equity share capital in, and the amount of subordinated loans made to, such institutions and the value of holdings in qualifying capital items or qualifying capital instruments issued by such institutions to the extent that the total of such holdings and subordinated loans exceeds 10 per cent of the firm's own funds calculated before the deduction of item 8.
+A material insurance holding means the holdings of an exempt CAD firm of items of the type set out in (b) in any: (i) insurance undertaking; or (ii) insurance holding company; that fulfils one of the following conditions: (iii) it is a subsidiary undertaking of that firm; or (iv) that firm holds a participation in it An item falls into this provision for the purpose of (a) if it is: (i) subordinated debt or another item of capital that forms part of the tier two capital resources that falls into GENPRU 2 or, as the case may be, INSPRU 7, or is an item of "basic own funds" defined in the PRA 6 Long term qualifying subordinated loans (Item 11) Rulebook: Glossary. having the characteristics prescribed by rule 5.2.5(1) may be ed in item 11, subject to the limits set out in paragraph (1) 6A Perpetual cumulative prefer- ence share capital Perpet the cal ual cumulative preference share capital may not be included in culation of own funds by an exempt CAD firm unless it meets owing requirements: (a) it may not be reimbursed on the holder's initiative or without the prior agreement of the FCA; (b) the instrument must provide for the firm to have the option of deferring the dividend payment on the share capital; (c) the shareholder's claims on the firm must be wholly subor- dinated to those of all nonsubordinated creditors; (d) the terms of the instrument must provide for the loss-adsorption capacity of the share capital and unpaid div- idends, whilst enabling the firm to continue its business; and 7 Qualifying arrangements (Item (e) (a) it must be fully paid-up.
+An exempt CAD firm may only include a qualifying under- 13) (α) taking or other arrangement in item 13 if it is a qualifying capital instrument or a qualifying capital item. (b) A firm which is not an exempt CAD firm may only include qualifying undertakings in its calculation of liquid capital if: (i) it maintains liquid capital equivalent to 6/52 of its annual expenditure in a form other than qualifying undertakings; and (ii) the total amount of all qualifying undertakings plus qualifying subordinated loans does not exceed the limits set out in paragraph (1)(c) above.
+8 Net trading book profits (Item 14) include The Ite whose ms which are not exempt CAD firms unaudited profits can be ed at item 14.
+Em must not be included in the liquid capital calculation of a firm permitted business includes establishing , operating or winding ersonal pension scheme .